2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 Top 10 Best Criminal Justice & Corrections Bachelor's Degree Schools

 Our analysis found Wayland Baptist University to be the best school for criminal justice and corrections students who want to pursue a bachelor’s degree in the Southwest Region .
-Located in the remote town of Plainview, Wayland Baptist University is a private not-for-profit school with a small student population.
+Located in the remote town of Plainview, Wayland Baptist University is a private not-for-profit college with a small student population.

 After completing their Bachelor's Degree, criminal justice graduates from Wayland Baptist University carry an average student debtload of $22,583.